Getting Started with the Decision Analyzer Tool¶

 Like the ADM Health Check Tool, you will need to have Python and install pdstools, but you do not need to run a (data science) environment, and there is no need to create a script - it is all configured from a user-friendly interface.

-Action Distribution Analysis: Understand the distribution of actions at the arbitration stage using interactive treemaps
+Action Distribution: Understand the distribution of actions at the arbitration stage using interactive treemaps

-Global Sensitivity Analysis: Analyze how arbitration factors (propensity, value, levers, context weights) affect decision-making
+Global Sensitivity Analysis: Understand how arbitration factors (propensity, value, levers, context weights) affect decision-making

-Win/Loss Analysis: Examine which actions win or lose in arbitration and understand the factors behind these outcomes
+Win/Loss Analysis: Examine which actions win or lose in arbitration and the factors behind these outcomes

 Arbitration Component Distribution: Analyze the distribution of prioritization components to identify potential issues